 1000+ hours earns an Exceeding Expectations Medallion

-For more information or to return your service hour record, you may contact Gary Lineberger in the 9th Grade Office.
+For more information or to return your service hour record, you may contact Doug Harwell in the Dean’s Office.

 - Before serving hours, students should review the Student Progression Plan and register by completing the Student Application and Parent Approval Form and submitting it to our Community Service Coordinator.